c5shen/WITCH/README.md

 This section lays out necessary steps to do to run WITCH.
 We tested WITCH on the following system:
 * Red Hat Enterprise Linux Server release 7.9 (Maipo) with **Python 3.7.0**
 * Ubuntu 18.04.6 LTS with **Python 3.7.6**

-_**Warning: Current implementation does not support backbone alignment with MAGUS on macOS systems.
-Please support with your own backbone alignment file or use MAFFT in the settings.**_
+* macOS Monterey 12.4 with **Python 3.9.13**

+Now the program fully supports Linux and macOS systems (for at least the ones mentioned above).
+We provide necessary binary executables for both types of systems, but you can supplement your own by changing the paths in the `main.config` file.
 If you experience any difficulty running WITCH, please contact Chengze Shen (chengze5@illinois.edu).

 ### Requirements